isabella232/kubernetes-operator/docs/XDR.md

           data-in-memory: true

 ```

-Get full CR file [here](https://github.com/aerospike/aerospike-kubernetes-operator/tree/2.0.0-rc1/config/samples/xdr_src_cluster_cr.yaml).
+For the full CR file, see the [example XDR CR](https://github.com/aerospike/aerospike-kubernetes-operator/blob/master/config/samples/xdr_src_cluster_cr.yaml).

+This and other example CRs are stored in [the main Aerospike Kubernetes Operator repository](https://github.com/aerospike/aerospike-kubernetes-operator/tree/master/config/samples).

 ## Remote DC Credentials

-If destination cluster is security enabled then `aerospike-secret` created in this section should also have `security_credentials_DC1.txt` file for destination DC.
+If the destination cluster has security enabled then `aerospike-secret` created in this section should also have a `security_credentials_DC1.txt` file for the destination DC.

 ```sh
 $ cat security_credentials_DC1.txt